SimonPadbury/b4st/README.md

 * WordPress.

-* Served from a CDN:
+* Served from CDN’s:
     * Modernizr 2.8.3
-    * jQuery 3.4.1 (full, not slim version)
+    * jQuery 3.5.1 (full, not slim version)
-    * Popper 1.14.7 (needed by Bootstrap popovers, tooltips and collapsed navbar “hamburger” action)
+    * Popper 1.16.1 (needed by Bootstrap popovers, tooltips and collapsed navbar “hamburger” action)
-    * Bootstrap 4.4.1 CSS
+    * Bootstrap 4.5.1 CSS
-    * Bootstrap 4.4.1 JS
+    * Bootstrap 4.5.1 JS
-    * Font Awesome 5.11.2
+    * Font Awesome 5.14.0

-* **Optional (if you want to Gulp-Sass for preprocessing the SCSS files):**
+* **Optional** (install these if you want to Gulp-Sass for preprocessing the SCSS files):
     * NodeJS
     * Gulp-CLI – installed globally
     * Node packages for the following devDependencies: